 NOTE: You also may affect your eligibility for a HIPAA or COBRA plan by selecting a temporary contract.
 By not taking advantage of guarantee-issue options, you may be forfeiting valuable protection for pre-existing conditions.
 Also, international visitors and non US citizens may not qualify for this type of policy.
 Instead, a special worldwide universal policy may have to be purchased.

-Coverages include doctor office visits, prescriptions, emergency room services, inpatient and outpatient procedures and major medical expenses.
+Plan benefits include doctor office visits, prescriptions, emergency room services, inpatient and outpatient procedures and major medical expenses.
 By using Network providers, you’ll receive “repricing discounts” that can reduce your out of pocket expenses.
 On a larger claim, you can easily save thousands of dollars.
 And proof of coverage can be easily verified.

-Indiana Short Term Monthly Rates
+Indiana Short Term Monthly Rates (Deductible And Maximum Out-Of-Pocket Expenses Shown)

 40 Year-Old Male in Indianapolis Area